Italy Itinerary for 10 Days - The Classic Route

 Must-Visit in Venice:

 - Piazza San Marco: The iconic square dates back to the 12th century.
 The Basilica of Saint Mark is located in the bustling square.
-While watching the crowds, feed birds, admire the vistas and enjoy a gelato or coffee.
+Feed the birds, admire the vistas, and sip gelato or coffee while watching the crowds.

 - Saint Mark’s Basilica: The Basilica is Venice’s most important landmark and a magnificent example of Italo-Byzantine architecture.
 The interiors of Saint Mark’s Basilica, sometimes called the ‘church of gold,’ are made of shining golden mosaics and five majestic domes.
 It’s a sight to behold.